loyjoy/welcome/documentation/PROCESS_BRICKS.md

-# List of all LoyJoy process bricks
+# List of all LoyJoy process building blocks

 ## Advent calendar door
 Let customers open a new door every day in a Christmas countdown.